Global business leaders suspend ties with Saudi Arabia

 Saudi Arabia is facing increasing international pressure to clarify what happened to Khashoggi, a Washington Post columnist, with U.S. President Donald Trump and British Foreign Secretary Jeremy Hunt among those demanding answers.

-Khosrowshahi is scheduled to speak at the Future Investment Initiative conference, which takes place Oct.
+Khosrowshahi is scheduled to speak at the Future Investment Initiative conference, and event loosely nicknamed the "Davos of the Desert" that takes place Oct.
 23-25 in the Saudi capital, Riyadh.
-The event also lists JPMorgan Chase CEO Jamie Dimon, Blackrock Chairman Larry Fink and U.S. Treasury Secretary Steve Mnuchin among dozens of expected speakers.

 "I'm very troubled by the reports to date about Jamal Khashoggi," Khosrowshahi said.
 "We are following the situation closely, and unless a substantially different set of facts emerges, I won't be attending the FII conference in Riyadh."

+The investment conference lists dozens of expected speakers, including JPMorgan Chase CEO Jamie Dimon, Blackrock Chairman Larry Fink and U.S. Treasury Secretary Steve Mnuchin, the latter confirming Friday that he will go.

+"I am planning on going at this point," he told broadcaster CNBC.
+"If more information comes out and changes, we could look at that."

-Other leaders, such as Joe Kaeser, the president and CEO Global of German industrial giant Siemens AG, were still planning to attend — for now.
+Joe Kaeser, the president and CEO of German industrial giant Siemens AG, also still plans to attend for now.

-"We are watching the situation very closely and for the time being his participation is still planned," said Robin Zimmermann, Siemens' head spokesman.

 CNN canceled its partnership, and said its anchors and reporters would no longer moderate panels.
 The New York Times and its business columnist Andrew Ross Sorkin similarly pulled out of the event.
 CNBC also said Friday it would not participate.

-Note: This story has been corrected to show that Istanbul is not the Turkish capital; Ankara is.